 The planet naturally releases and absorbs far more carbon dioxide than humans emit by burning fossil fuels.
 The problem is that human activities have thrown the Earth’s carbon cycle out of balance.

 January 4, 2022

 The Earth’s natural carbon cycle moves a staggering amount of carbon dioxide (CO2) around our planet, says Daniel Rothman, MIT professor of geophysics.
 Some parts of the planet, such as the oceans and forests, absorb carbon dioxide and store it for hundreds or thousands of years.
 These are called natural carbon sinks.
 Meanwhile, natural sources of CO2 such as undersea volcanoes and hydrothermal vents release carbon.
-Altogether the planet absorbs and emits about 100 billion tons of carbon dioxide through this natural cycle every year, Rothman says.
+Altogether the planet absorbs and emits somewhere on the order of 100 billion tons of carbon dioxide through this natural cycle every year, Rothman says.

 That total dwarfs humanity’s contribution, amounting to ten times as much CO2 as humans produce through activities such as burning fossil fuels.

 If people emit only a tenth as much CO2 as nature does, then why are scientists so concerned about our emissions driving climate change?
 It is because our extra chunk of carbon emissions has tipped out of equilibrium what was once a balanced cycle.
 “What's being taken out by natural processes is more or less equal to what's being put in—other than the extent to which we've disturbed it,” Rothman says.
 This is why the atmospheric level of CO2 continues to creep up as humans keep burning fossil fuels: Human activities tip the scales by adding carbon to the air faster than the planet’s sinks can absorb it.